 17. Power hour

 Make use of a power hour when you have a few errands to run or tasks that need to be completed.
 You know the small things that you really can’t be bothered with.
-Like going to the chemist, post office or booking an appointment with the dentist.
+Like going to the chemist, or post office or booking an appointment with the dentist.

 The first thing I like to do during a power hour is put on a load of washing.
 The washing cycle I use the most often takes around an hour, so it’s a perfect indicator of when my power hour is finished.